pimsmath/syzygy-intro/content/teaching/index.md

 repository.
-If you're not familiar with git, this is essentially a copy of the remote files in the repository with the advantage that both the user and the repository owner can continue to modify their own copies of the files then ultimately merge them together (in the user's clone).
+If you're not familiar with git, this is essentially a copy of the remote files in the repository with the advantage that both the user and the repository owner can continue to modify their own copies of the files then ultimately merge them together (inside the user's clone).
 To do all of this NBGitPuller implements a subset of the git commands so that subsequent clicks on a link by the user will try to merge changes according to this plan: